 YOUR GUIDE TO THE 2020-21 SEASON

-Ski Cooper plans to open for the 2020-21 season on Wednesday December 9th, conditions permitting.
+Ski Cooper opened for the 2020-21 season on Wednesday December 9th.
 Due to the current COVID-19 Pandemic, and in keeping with both local and state requirements, we have made some changes to our facilities and operations for the 2020-2021 ski season.
 Our goal is to provide the same great skiing and snowboarding experience that we have become accustomed to over the years, while adhering to mandated requirements.
 We ask that you please help us keep our doors open and the Cooper lifts spinning by understanding and complying with these changes.
 “Please Don’t Be The Reason That We All Lose Our Season!”

 What you can expect at Cooper

 - Access passes, both season and single day will be sold only on our website and through our call center.
 No access passes will be sold onsite or at other former offsite locations.
 You may pick up your pre-purchased access pass at our new will-call window, if you don’t already have a Cooper Key Card.
 Furthermore, the number of single day access passes available each day will be limited, in order to manage the number of guests at the area each day.
 Passes may be purchased online or by phone up to ten days before the date of your visit.
 Tickets purchased prior to 48 hours before the date of your visit will be significantly discounted.

 - All Employees and Guests are required to wear a face covering when indoors, in the base area, in the lift lines, on lifts, and on the slopes when unable to maintain six-foot distancing, which is not normally the case when skiing.
 Face coverings are required when you are in these parts of our operation without exception.
 If a Guest is unable or unwilling to wear a face covering in these circumstances, the Guest will be denied access in order to limit the risk of COVID-19 exposure to other Guests and Employees.